 Step 4 – Float Bath

 The refined glass is then poured onto a bed of molten tin, which forms a flat sheet.
 This float bath process gives the material a flat, uniform surface and allows for precise thickness control.
-Once the material has cooled to room temperature, an annealing process is used to strengthen it further and make it more durable.
+Once the material has cooled to room temperature, the glass ribbon then passes through an annealing lehr, where it is gradually cooled to relieve internal stresses and improve durability.

 Step 5 – Reflective Films Added as Necessary